‘General Hospital’ Spoilers: Tuesday, Feb 28 – Carly Rages, Nelle Panics

 Sam Morgan (Kelly Monaco) is at the bottom of the pit and having contractions, yet Jason Morgan (Billy Miller) can’t see his beloved.
 General Hospital spoilers ask if Sam can shout and be heard by Jason.
 Will she be stuck there forever?
 Will Scout be born under the bridge like a troll?

-Let’s hope not but things look dicey according to the latest General Hospital spoilers.
+Let’s hope not but things look dicey, according to the latest General Hospital spoilers.
 Jordan Ashford (Vinessa Antoine) is clueless how to help find Sam and should be fired ASAP as PCPD chief since she can do absolutely nothing right.

 Jason calling out for Sam has another contraction. #GH #jasam pic.twitter.com/GJWMDAlwR5